Matt Drenik: Battleme

-Drenik was the lead singer of Lions, a hard rock, post-grunge band from Austin, Texas.
-He also performs under the moniker Battleme, a folk rock project that he formed when he moved to Portland, Oregon in 2010.
-His songs have been featured in numerous American television shows and commercials, including dozens in FX's hit show Sons of Anarchy.
-His version of Neil Young's "Hey Hey, My My" has over 50 million YouTube hits.
+In 2010 Drenik moved from Austin, Texas, to Portland, Oregon, and started performing under the moniker Battleme, putting out four full-length LPs and two EPs on indie record labels Trashy Moped Recordings (owned by Thomas Turner Ghostland Observatory) and El Camino Media.
+A number of Battleme songs have been featured in American television shows and commercials, including dozens in the FX show Sons of Anarchy.
+His version of Neil Young's "Hey Hey, My My" featured in the Season 3 finale has over 60 million YouTube hits.